garyh6156/sep11-freedom-project/blog/entry01.md

 ### Skills
 The first skill l use was Debugging this skill help you to fix your code, for example that before l can't add any character to my Kaboom mini game but after debugging it was solve.
-The second skill was How to read that this skill help l understand more stuff about something for example
+The second skill was How to read that this skill help l understand more stuff about something for example in Kaboom website there tutoring and code that you can read to help you learn more.

+### Professionalism
+Lastly always have a look on your code because it might have a bug and than you could use debugging skill to make your code correct in the way you want.